 What About the “Conduit Exception?”

 Sometimes companies will claim that no BAA is necessary because they never hold on to your information.
 They sometimes state that the information is encrypted and that they don’t have the encryption keys (so they can’t read it.)
 Or they’ll state that they delete the information after you’re done with it.
 We have been asked many times at Office Hours about such companies, and it’s very rare that they are correct in asserting that no BAA is necessary in order to use them.

 Most of these companies are claiming that no BAA is necessary because of the “conduit exception” to the Business Associate Rule.
 We won’t go into the details of it here, but you can read Rob Reinhardt’s article on the conduit exception here.

 We have two concerns that arise when a company claims the conduit exception:

 - They are avoiding execution of a BAA contract with you.
 There are some companies that claim the conduit exception, but they will still execute the contract with you if you ask for it.
 In that case, they are easier to trust.
 But a company that wants to handle your client information for you but is avoidant about entering into a BAA may not be a company you want to trust with your information.

 - They don’t always understand the details of the conduit exception.
-We have done many vendor reviews for our support subscribers in which a company claims the conduit exception, but we easily found holes in their analysis of the rule.
+We have done many vendor reviews in which a company claims the conduit exception, but we easily found holes in their analysis of the rule.
 A common error is that the company keeps a record of when you and/or your client accessed the service.
 This information is protected by HIPAA, and triggers Business Associate status when a company maintains it.